KRFOSS/kali-docs/development/packaging-apps-with-kaboxer/index.md

    the debhelper integration offered by Kaboxer is available at build-time
-1. we ensure that we have `${misc:Depends}` in the `Depends` fields in `debian/control` so that `dh_kaboxer` can inject the appropriate dependency (mainly on docker and kaboxer currently)
+1. we ensure that we have `${misc:Depends}` in the `Depends` fields in `debian/control` so that `dh_kaboxer` can inject the appropriate dependency (mainly on Docker and Kaboxer currently)
 1. we modify `debian/rules` to enable the debhelper integrations by changing the `dh $@` call into `dh $@ --with kaboxer --buildsystem=kaboxer`